astrotars/the-stream-swiftui/README.md

 }
 ```

 This SwiftUI `View` is a `List` that shows the user and a button to follow.
 When the user clicks follow, we tell the account to follow that user and show an `Alert`.
 The initial `onAppear` fetch is a simple HTTP call to our `backend` to get the list of users that have registered.
 Since this is not a real implementation, we won't delve into it here.
 Please refer to the source if you're curious.
-Let's look at `account.follow` to see how we tell Stream to create a follower relationship:
+Let's look at `Account.follow` to see how we tell Stream to create a follower relationship:

 ```swift
 func follow(_ user: String, completion: @escaping () -> Void) {